 After taking this little girl home, the first order of business was a name.
 My two favorite cartoons are Scooby Doo and Rocket Power.
 Unfortunately she was not pretty enough to be a Daphne Blake, nor smart enough to be a Velma Dinkley, so that settled it and at that point the ugly filly became Reggie Rocket.

 Reggie was without a doubt the most pitifully ugly filly I’ve ever met.
 This short little bay horse was suffering from a lack of good nutrition, so her coat which should’ve been dark bay, had no oils, making it dull and orange.
 Her rain rot was my first order of business, so in December I gave her an iodine bath and scrubbed every single one of those nasty scabs off, leaving her with no hair along her topline.
-So now she’s skinny, dully, half bald, with a jughead.
+So at that point she was skinny, dull, half bald, with a jughead.
 In the words of every gentle southern lady, “bless her.”
 About this time, a friend of a friend who knew the owner of the farrier school called to offer some intel on Reggie’s background.
-Because of her lack of characteristics, ApHC had issued her NC papers (basically breeding papers), so the farrier school owner never changed over her registration to his name, and he threw away the papers.
+Because of her lack of characteristics, ApHC had issued her NC papers (basically breeding papers), but the farrier school owner never changed over her registration to his name, and he threw away the papers.
 Additionally, this friend had seen Reggie in a shoeing lesson one day.
 The students had knocked her down and sat on her neck to keep her down so another could practice nailing shoes on her feet!
+At least now we finally knew why she screamed when anyone would teach her legs.

 Even before hair started growing back, Reggie and I started training everyday.
 After a week on the lunge line, I progressed to her back.
 Within two weeks of being under saddle, she started carrying me down the trail at a trot.
 There was no challenge that she didn’t rise to, and no task that she said no to.
 She had found a home that offered steady meals and gentle encouragement, so was determined to stay.
 Despite Reggie’s horrible previous experience, she had no hatred of people.
 Extremely wary of having her legs touched, she still trembled a bit when the farrier came, but she would let me pick up all four feet without complaint.
 She still today gets nervous with new people, particularly men, messing with her legs.